Schistosomiasis is an infection with a type of parasite blood fluke called schistosomes.

 - Urinalysis to look for parasite eggs

 This infection is usually treated with the drug praziquantel.
-If the infection is severe or involves the brain, corticosteroids may be given.
+This is usually given along with corticosteroids.
+If the infection is severe or involves the brain, corticosteroids may be given first.

 Treatment before significant damage or severe complications occur usually produces good results.